ynput/ayon-documentation/website/docs/ayon_launcher_artist_advanced.md

 ## Launcher CLI Interface

 :::info Windows
-To access the following commands on windows, use `./ayon_console.exe`.
+To access the following commands on Windows, use `./ayon_console.exe`.
 :::

 :::tip
-Use `--help` to get information about the current existent commands.
+Use `--help` to get information about the available commands.
 :::

 ### Core